 Philippa – BA Ed (Hons) Durham University

-Having gone through this process, as a mother and a teacher I am a passionate believer in the power of touch typing to release a child from the prison of not being able to express themselves.
-My daughter has also learnt to touch type as I am a firm believer that not only is touch typing essential for children with learning difficulties but it is a life skill for all children in our ever increasingly technological world.
+My daughter has also learnt to Touch Type, I am a firm believer that not only is Touch Typing hugely beneficial for children with learning difficulties but it has become an essential life skill for all children in our ever increasingly technological world!

 Clare – BA Ed (Hons) Durham University

 I am also a trained teacher.
-I have a 10 year old son who has visual processing difficulties and it was recommended that he learnt to use a laptop and touch type in lessons and for future exams.
+My youngest son has visual processing difficulties and it was recommended that he learnt to use a laptop and Touch Type in lessons and for future exams.
 Both of us struggled to find local touch typing lessons and courses and knew that they would benefit from learning alongside other children.

-I have a 13 year old son who uses a laptop at his school for all of his homework and in some lessons.
-Therefore, he benefits hugely from being able to touch type alongside writing in his lessons.
+My eldest son was diagnosed with ADHD and now uses a laptop at his school for all of his homework exams and in some lessons.
+Therefore, he benefits hugely from being able to Touch Type alongside writing in his lessons.